2021 Niger floods: July

-On July 31, the national authorities in Niger reported 35 people dead as a result of flooding and heavy rains in the country since the start of the rainy season.
-At least 20 people died as a result of houses collapsing, while 15 people drowned in flood waters.
-Twenty-four people were injured.
-These fatalities were reported in the regions of Maradi, Agadez, and the capital, Niamey.
-Meanwhile, over 2,500 houses and shelters were destroyed, along with schools, mosques, and places of work.
-Over 700 livestock also perished.
+On 31 July, the national authorities in Niger reported 35 people dead as a result of flooding and heavy rains in the country since the start of the rainy season.
+At least 20 people died from collapsing houses, while 15 drowned in floodwaters.
+Twenty-four people were also injured, while a total of 26,532 individuals were affected.
+Meanwhile, over 2,500 houses and shelters were destroyed, along with schools, mosques, and workplaces.
+More than 700 livestock were also lost.

 August

-On August 9, eight people were swept away by the flash floods that struck the city of Agadez.
-Several homes collapsed and were destroyed by the floods resulting in casualties.
-In Niamey, a total of 741 homes were destroyed and at least 16 deaths were reported.
-In Maradi, the most fatalities were reported, where 18 people died and a total of 3,243 homes were destroyed.
-Meanwhile, at least 2,354 homes were destroyed by the floods in the region of Zinder and a total of 1,040 homes were destroyed in Tahoua Region.
+On 9 August, eight people were swept away by the flash floods that struck the city of Agadez.

-On August 11, the Directorate of Civil Protection in Niger reported 52 fatalities and more than 50,000 people affected from 5,694 households.
+On 11 August, the Directorate of Civil Protection in Niger reported 52 fatalities and more than 50,000 people affected from 5,694 households.
 Floods and rainfall has damaged 4,137 houses with around 300 completely destroyed.
-The capital, Niamey, saw heavy rainfall from August 10–11, killing five.
+The capital, Niamey, saw heavy rainfall from August 10th to 11th, killing five.
 Flooding caused damage to roads, infrastructure, and buildings.
 Some districts were left isolated.
-Around 17 houses collapsed in the Yantala district, where 3 people died, one was missing, and 2 people seriously injured.
+Around 17 houses collapsed in the Yantala district, where three people died, one was missing, and two were seriously injured.

 The next day, death toll rose to 55 and left 53,000 others displaced.
 More than 4,800 homes have been damaged by floods or landslips, and nearly 900 cattle have been lost.
-The worst-hit regions are still Maradi in the southeast, Agadez in the desert north, and the capital, Niamey, where 16 have died.
+The regions of Maradi and Agadez as well as the capital, Niamey, were the most affected areas, seeing 16 fatalities.

-On August 14, nine more individuals died, upgrading the death toll to 64.
+On 14 August, nine more individuals died, upgrading the death toll to 64.
 Thirty-two people had died when their buildings collapsed, and another 32 drowned in flood waters.
 The floods and landslides had affected close to 70,000 people in total, with more than 5,100 houses destroyed or damaged and 69,515 people affected.
 In Niamey, six have died.

-On August 23, the death toll decreased to 62.
+On 23 August, the death toll decreased to 62.
+Some perished as a result of drowning in floodwaters, while others died due to falling structures.
 Over 100,000 people were affected by the floods.
-Thousands of houses were destroyed.
-Along with the floods and the COVID-19 pandemic, a cholera outbreak was also reported, with at least 1,770 cases, including 68 deaths.
+Thousands of houses were destroyed, resulting in casualties.
+In Niamey, a total of 741 homes were destroyed and at least 16 deaths were reported.
+In Maradi Region, 18 people died and a total of 3,243 homes were destroyed.
+Meanwhile, at least 2,354 homes were destroyed by the floods in the Zinder Region, while 1,040 in the Tahoua Region.
+Flooding was recorded in 413 communities spanning 77 communes in all regions of Niger.

+On 30 August, more than 158,000 people were affected by flooding that killed 67 people and destroyed an estimated 3,000 hectares of cropland.
+Forty-five percent of those affected were in the Maradi Region.